Building-acoustics-TU-Eindhoven/Diffusion/doc/Finite Volume Method Use.md

 ## Python running files
 Currently, in the repository there are a lot of python files.
 This is because the software is still in development.
 Currently the updated files for users to run the software are:
-- CreateMeshFVM.py: to create the volumetric mesh useing Gmsh software;
+- CreateMeshFVM.py: to create the volumetric mesh using Gmsh software;
 - FVM.py: to run the room (as .msh file) and calculate the acoustics parameters in the room.

 ## Algorithm
 The software is organised in three sections:
 - Input variables:
-    The inputs regarding the room dimensions, frequencies to consider, source and receiver positions along with other are to be inserted for the specific room in question.
+    The inputs regarding the room dimensions, frequencies to consider, source and receiver positions along with others are to be inserted for the specific room in question.
 - Initialization and creation of mesh
 - Calculation loop:
     The "for loop" would loop over the frequencies and the time to calculate the energy density at each tetrahedron and at each time step.